Spain during World War II: Diplomacy

-Spain relied upon oil supplies from the United States, and the US had agreed to listen to British recommendations on this.
+Spain relied upon food and oil supplies from the United States, and the US had agreed to listen to British recommendations on this.
 As a result, the Spanish were told that supplies would be restricted, albeit with a ten-week reserve.
 Lacking a strong navy, any Spanish intervention would rely, inevitably, upon German ability to supply oil.
 Some of Germany's own activity relied upon captured French oil reserves, so additional needs from Spain were unhelpful.
-From the German point of view, Vichy's active reaction to British and Free French attacks (Destruction of the French Fleet at Mers-el-Kebir and Dakar) had been encouraging, so perhaps Spanish intervention was less vital.
+From the German point of view, Vichy's active reaction to British and Free French attacks at Mers-el-Kebir and Dakar had been encouraging, so perhaps Spanish intervention was less vital.
 Also, in order to keep Vichy "on-side", the proposed territorial changes in Morocco became a potential embarrassment and were diluted.
 As a consequence of this, neither side would make sufficient compromises and after nine hours, the talks failed.

 In December 1940, Hitler contacted Franco again via a letter sent by the German ambassador to Spain and returned to the issue of Gibraltar.
 Hitler attempted to force Franco's hand with a blunt request for the passage of several divisions of German troops through Spain to attack Gibraltar.
-Franco refused, citing the danger that the United Kingdom still presented to Spain and the Spanish colonies.
+Franco refused, citing the danger that the United Kingdom still presented to Spain and the Spanish colonies as well as Spanish reliance on food, oil and other supplies from the UK and the US.
 In his return letter, Franco told Hitler that he wanted to wait until Britain "was on the point of collapse".
 In a second diplomatic letter, Hitler got tougher and offered grain and military supplies to Spain as an inducement.
 By this time, however, Italian troops were being routed by the British in Cyrenaica and Italian East Africa, and the Royal Navy had displayed its freedom of action in Italian waters.
 The UK was clearly not finished.
 Franco responded "that the fact has left the circumstances of October far behind" and "the Protocol then agreed must now be considered outmoded".

 At Hitler's request, Franco also met privately with Italian leader Benito Mussolini in Bordighera, Italy on 12 February 1941.
 Hitler hoped that Mussolini could persuade Franco to enter the war.
 However, Mussolini was not interested in Franco's help after the series of defeats his forces had recently suffered in North Africa and the Balkans.